Labor and Delivery

 The birth of your baby is a very personal experience.
 No two labors are alike, even for the same mother.
 Each experience may include an assortment of emotions and varying levels of pain.

-Our anesthesiologists at The Women’s Hospital are specialized physicians with years of experience providing anesthesia care for obstetrical patients.
+At The Women’s Hospital, we offer a variety of pain management options including anesthesia and natural comfort measures.
+Our anesthesiologists are specialized physicians with years of experience providing anesthesia care for obstetrical patients.
 They are in-house and ready to assist you 24 hours per day, 7 days per week.